Stateware/Dav3i/doc/SystemAdministrator.md

 When making adjustments to the Apache configuration files, the changes made will not be reflected in the server's behavior until Apache is restarted.
 This can be done with the following command into the server's terminal.

 ```
-TODO: Code
+/etc/init.d/apache2 restart
 ```

 Please note that during this restart time (usually on the order of seconds), all connections to the server will be refused.

 ### Changing A User Password

-If you ever need to change the password for a user, you can use the following command.
+If you ever need to change the password for a user, you can use the following command in the server's terminal.

 ````
 passwd